create-softdev/softdev-program/projects/personal-page-steps/40-Layout/10-basic-layout.md

+# Layout

+- Add basic two columns layout

-# Refactor the HTML to be semantic
+- set the #header section to be 20em width

-## Step 1 - Adding semantic tags and structure

-- Wrap each section with `<section>` tag.
-- Refactor CSS to address the correct tags and ids.
+- make it position fixed
+- pin to right - right:0
+- height 100%

+- set body base font size to 11px

+-